SoftwarePlumbers/abstract-query/README.md

 ## Subqueries and Child Objects

 Subqueries can be used to put conditions on sub-properties.
-In the below example, the subquery 'expertise_query' is used to pick items in the data array which have an object in 'expertise' which has a language property of 'java'.
+In the below example, the subquery 'expertise_query' is used to pick items in the data array which have an object in 'expertise' which has a language property of 'java'. __TODO: add 'has' operator and emphasize different behavior for arrays and sub-properties.__

 ```javascript
 let data = [